ipfs/ipfs-desktop/README.md

 3. **Windows only:** Right-click on a file and "Add to IPFS" from context menu works as expected:
    - File(s) import correctly
    - Correct link is copied to clipboard
-4. **Mac/Windows:** Confirm that OS-wide protocol handler was registered by opening <a href="ipfs://bafybeigdyrzt5sfp7udm7hu76uh7y26nf3efuylqabf3oclgtqy55fbzdi">`ipfs://bafybeigdyrzt5sfp7udm7hu76uh7y26nf3efuylqabf3oclgtqy55fbzdi`</a> in user agent _without_ IPFS Companion
+4. **Mac/Windows:** Confirm that OS-wide protocol handler was registered by opening <a href="ipfs://bafybeigdyrzt5sfp7udm7hu76uh7y26nf3efuylqabf3oclgtqy55fbzdi">`ipfs://bafybeigdyrzt5sfp7udm7hu76uh7y26nf3efuylqabf3oclgtqy55fbzdi`</a> in a user agent _without_ IPFS Companion

 #### Main release process
 1. Fetch new translations from Transifex: `tx pull -a`.